Placer Center at Greenwood

 - Trail Construction and Maintenance

-Many Corpsmembers are currently enrolled in Emergency Medical Technician courses through Sierra College.
+Many Corpsmembers enroll in Emergency Medical Technician courses through Sierra College.
+Others attend courses to become certified shorefront lifeguards.